LimitlessUR/python_tetris/README.md

 # Tetris

-Get a solid line of blocks
+Get a solid line of blocks to align horizontally to score points and eliminate blocks

 Controls:
 Arrow left = move left
 Arrow right = move right